Medallion Foods

-Medallion Foods Inc. is a snack-food producer in Newport, Arkansas.
-It owned by Shearer's Foods.
+Medallion Foods Inc. is a snack food producer in Newport, Arkansas, United States.
+It is owned by Shearer's Foods.

 History

 Medallion Foods was established in Newport, Arkansas in 1987.
 It produces corn-based snack products.

 The company was purchased by Ralcorp Holdings in 2005 for $101.8 million.
 Ralcorp was then purchased by ConAgra Foods.

 In April 2014, Shearer's Foods acquired the company from ConAgra for $33.5 million.